benmvp/slides/2020/uidev/ts-react.md

   - But usually when making changes (i.e. refactoring)
   - This can be 2 **minutes** later or 2 **months** later
   - That's when bugs get introduced
-- I'm gonna spend rest of our time showing TS features that can prevent these bugs
+- So I'm gonna spend rest of our time showing TS features that can prevent these bugs
 - There's lots TS can do
   * But I am going to focus on TS for the React world
 - So as a heads up, I'm assuming that you have developed in React before